ncksllvn/roomswithlove.org/index.md

     Kentucky tristate area.
 whoDonationsHelp:
   headline: About us
-  content: Rooms With Love is associated with the <a href="http://www.christschapel.net/">Christ's
+  content: Rooms With Love is associated with <a href="http://www.christschapel.net/">Christ's
     Chapel</a>.
 We serve the Northern Kentucky community by picking up your bed and other donations to support those in need around us.
 itemsNeeded:
-  headline: Donations needed
+  headline: Items needed
+  description: We are currently looking for the following gently used items.
   items:
   - name: Living rooms
     description: Couches, love seats, end tables
   - name: Kitchens
     description: Kitchen tables, chairs
   - name: Bedrooms
-    description: Lamps, nightstands, dressers, beds (queen size and under)
+    description: Lamps, nightstands, dressers, beds (queen-size and under)
 howToDonate:
   headline: How to donate
-  content: To make a donation, please contact us today through phone or email!
+  content: Please contact us to arrange a pickup for your donation!

 ---